Servitude and Asylumophobia

 HUB

 In middle income and poor and developing countries experiencing a mass inflow of asylum seekers, GASHDC runs asylum wellness and integration hubs, commonly referred to as ‘Asylum hubs’, these are safe spaces where asylum seekers can spend a day away from Camp commotion, email relatives and friends, produce art work, write stories and journalistic articles, secure assistance in filling paperwork regarding; asylum, employment, joining schools and colleges, marriages, assistance against domestic violence and related legal support and a retreat for safe abortion counselling and support.
 Here women can bath, wash, iron and change menstrual pads, and access a sewing machine to make menstrual pads and amend clothes.
-The hubs also provide a desk to collect and document abuses against asylum seekers, provide psychosocial counselling, psychological therapy and legal aid and are a focal point for collecting 1000 stories of KILLER ASYLUMS, emergency HIV prevention therapy, follow-on AIDS treatment therapies and LGBTIQ+ asylum seekers’ wellness and legal support.
+The hubs also provide a desk to collect and document abuse against minority asylum seekers experiencing double or triple stigmatization.
+These include but are not limited to indigenous, sexual and religious minorities.
+We provide psychosocial counselling, psychological therapy, and legal aid to minority asylum seekers with mental health breakdown and the hubs are a focal point for collecting 1000 stories of KILLER ASYLUMS, emergency HIV prevention therapy, follow-on AIDS treatment therapies and LGBTIQ+ asylum seekers’ wellness and legal support.

 Equipped with a variety of facilities, Volunteers and or anyone can arrange with the Hub administration to initiate classes of any kind, from language classes to financial literacy, baking, cookery, art, union organising, and or tutoring on human rights.
 Classes can last 1, 3, 6 or even 12 months.
 These hubs are also a resource for play material for kids like video games, children’s bikes, etc and facilitate space and material for art engagement and provide for upskilling and apprenticeship in different areas of vocational training.